Battle of Cádiz (1669): Battle

-At dawn on the 18th, the Mary Rose sighted seven Algerine men of war.
-The Mary Rose immediately prepared for action, clearing the decks in order to work the guns, taking on the prize-crew of the King David and abandoning her to be driven by the wind, and throwing overboard anything that might prove a hindrance.
-The Algerine ships passed near noon; one of the prisoners, a Dutchman, identified them as the Golden Lion, Orange Tree, Half Moon, Seven Stars, White Horse, Blewhart, and Rose Leaf.
-The Half Moon, not built for speed and also loaded down with men, fell behind, and the others sent two boats to tow her; Admiral Kempthorne sent out a boat to intercept theirs, but the Algerines sent out another boat, well-armed, and Kempthorne recalled the English boat.
-The Algerine ships stood close together, and around 3:00 six of them attacked the Mary Rose, while the Rose Leaf chased the abandoned King David.
-Hollar described "a hot Service, and much harm done on both sides," until night fell and the Algerine ships retired.
+At dawn on the 18th, Mary Rose sighted seven Algerian corsairs.
+Mary Rose immediately prepared for action, clearing the decks in order to work the guns, taking on the prize-crew of King David and abandoning her to be driven by the wind, and throwing overboard anything that might prove a hindrance.
+The Algerian ships passed near noon; one of the prisoners, a Dutchman, identified them as Golden Lion, Orange Tree, Half Moon, Seven Stars, White Horse, Blewhart, and Rose Leaf.
+Half Moon, not built for speed and also loaded down with men, fell behind, and the others sent two boats to tow her; Admiral Kempthorne sent out a boat to intercept theirs, but the Algerians sent out another boat, well-armed, and Kempthorne recalled the English boat.
+The Algerian ships stood close together, and around 3:00 six of them attacked Mary Rose, while Rose Leaf chased the abandoned King David.
+Hollar described "a hot Service, and much harm done on both sides," until night fell and the Algerian ships retired.

 Early the next morning the two groups engaged again.
-The Algerines approached in a line from the southeast: the Half Moon was first, and she and subsequent ships fired, both with broadsides from the ships' guns and with small-arms, on the Mary Rose before steering away to the northeast.
+The Algerians approached in a line from the southeast: Half Moon was first, and she and subsequent ships fired, both with broadsides from the ships' guns and with small-arms, on Mary Rose before steering away to the northeast.
 According to Hollar's account, Mary Rose replied firing every other gun, in order to be able to keep up a consistent fire on all the approaching ships.
-Golden Lion, the Algerine flagship, was in the rear, intending to board.
-However, the Mary Rose hit her hull below the waterline with one shot and destroyed her mainsail with another, and she, along with the other Algerines, retreated.
-During the battle, the French and Scottish merchantmen escaped; a number of Jews and Armenians aboard the pink, according to Hollar, attempted to take the ship over to the Algerines, but the latter mistook it for a fire ship sent by the English to destroy them, and the attempt failed when the squadron retreated.
-The English casualties were twelve killed and eighteen wounded; according to Owen Hurst, the Mary Rose had all three masts damaged, and her mainmast, foremast, and both topmast yards disabled.
+Golden Lion, the Algerian flagship, was in the rear, intending to board.
+However, Mary Rose hit her hull below the waterline with one shot and destroyed her mainsail with another, and she, along with the other Algerian ships, retreated.
+During the battle, the French and Scottish merchantmen escaped; a number of Jews and Armenians aboard the pink, according to Hollar, attempted to hand the ship over to the Algerians, but the latter mistook it for a fire ship sent by the English to destroy them, and the attempt failed when the squadron retreated.
+The English casualties were 12 men killed and 18 wounded; according to Owen Hurst, Mary Rose had all three masts damaged, and her mainmast, foremast, and both topmast yards disabled.